-If you need tips for getting your child to eat or you’re worried that they’re missing nutrients due to picky eating, we can evaluate their nutritional status, determine which supplements they may need to stay healthy, and give you professional guidance and support to help you manage mealtimes with greater confidence and fewer battles.
+If you need tips for getting your child to eat or you’re worried that they’re missing nutrients due to picky or restrictive eating, we can evaluate their nutritional status and give you professional guidance and support to help you manage mealtimes with greater confidence and fewer battles.

 What nutritional problems do children face?

 Children often fall below the recommended intake of fruits, vegetables, and dairy (or nutrient-comparable dairy-alternatives.)
 That means they may be facing potential insufficiencies or deficiencies in various nutrients, from fluid to fiber to various vitamins and minerals, including potassium, iron and calcium.
 We can help find workable solutions to ensure your child gets the nourishment they need while avoiding mealtime battles.